 Acute withdrawal effects begin as soon as you start your opioid recovery.
 Depending on the substance you’ve used and your history with it, effects may last for several weeks.
 Physical withdrawal symptoms can include:

 Meanwhile, psychological symptoms can occur, and they include:

 People often relapse during this withdrawal period because they want to relieve these unpleasant symptoms.
 And this vulnerable area is where exercise comes in.

 Exercise has been shown to reduce the withdrawal symptoms associated with addictive substances, which help reduce the risk of relapse.
 After all, if withdrawal feels less unpleasant, you won’t feel the need to use opioids as badly.
 Exercise can also help with restless leg syndrome, a common withdrawal effect of opioids.

 Most scientists now agree that addiction is not a moral issue or a failure of willpower, but a result of differences in the brain.
 Some people appear to have a brain chemistry that is more prone to addiction, and so part of the recovery process is to bring this chemistry back into line.
-As Runner’s World notes, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals that are thrown out of order by substances of abuse.
-Exercise also increases BDNF levels — BDNF, or brain-derived neurotrophic factor, is a protein that helps your brain grow new brain cells and is involved in learning and memory — two functions that can be impaired by long-term substance use.
+According to Runner’s World, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals which drugs like opioids throw out of order by substances of abuse.
+Exercise also increases “brain-derived neurotrophic factor” (BDNF) levels.
+BDNF is a protein that helps your brain grow new brain cells, and it’s involved in learning and memory — two functions which long-term opioid use can impair.

 Of course, the difficult part of the exercise “pill” is the exercise itself.
-However, most people find that getting started is the hard part.
-If you start with a simple and easy walking routine and build up from there, you’ll be up and running in no time— literally!
+Most people find that getting started is the hardest part.
+But if you start with a simple walking routine and build up from there, you’ll be up and running in no time— literally!